John Dillinger: Betrayal

 Division of Investigations chief J. Edgar Hoover created a special task force headquartered in Chicago to locate Dillinger.
-On July 21, Ana Cumpănaș, a madam from a brothel in Gary, Indiana, also known as "The Woman in Red" contacted the FBI.
-She was a Romanian immigrant threatened with deportation for "low moral character" and offered agents information on Dillinger in exchange for their help in preventing her deportation.
+On July 21, Ana Cumpănaș contacted the FBI, offering agents information on Dillinger in exchange for their help in preventing her deportation to Romania due to Cumpănaș' status as an "alien of low moral character".
 The FBI agreed to her terms, but she was later deported nonetheless.
-Cumpănaș revealed that Dillinger was spending his time with another prostitute, Polly Hamilton, and that she and the couple were going to see a movie together on the following day.
+Cumpănaș revealed that Dillinger was spending time with another prostitute, Polly Hamilton, and that she and the couple were going to see a movie together on the next day.
 She agreed to wear an orange dress, so police could easily identify her.
 She was unsure which of two theaters they would attend, the Biograph or the Marbro.

 On December 15, 1934, pardons were issued by Indiana Governor Harry G. Leslie for the offenses of which Ana Cumpănaș was convicted.

 Cumpănaș stated that on Sunday afternoon, July 22, Dillinger asked her whether she wanted to go to the show with them (Polly and him).

 She asked him what show was he going to see, and he said he would 'like to see the theater around the corner,' meaning the Biograph Theater.
 She stated she was unable to leave the house to inform Purvis or Martin about Dillinger's plans to attend the Biograph, but as they were going to have fried chicken for the evening meal, she told Polly she had nothing in which to fry the chicken and was going to the store to get some butter; that while at the store she called Mr. Purvis and informed him of Dillinger's plans to attend the Biograph that evening, at the same time obtaining the butter.
 She then returned to the house so Polly would not be suspicious that she went out to call anyone.

 A team of federal agents and officers from police forces from outside of Chicago was formed, along with a very small number of Chicago police officers.
 Among them was East Chicago Police Department Sergeant Martin Zarkovich, the officer to whom Cumpănaș had acted as a criminal informant.
 At the time, federal officials felt that the Chicago Police Department was thoroughly corrupt and could not be trusted; Hoover and Purvis also wanted more of the credit.
-Not wanting to take the risk of another embarrassing escape of Dillinger, the police were split into two groups.
+Not wanting to take the risk of another embarrassing escape of Dillinger, the police were divided into two groups.
 On Sunday, one team was sent to the Marbro Theater on the city's west side, while another team surrounded the Biograph Theater at 2433 N. Lincoln Avenue on the north side.